msalemor/python-wasm/README.md

-# Calling WASM from Python using WASMER
+# Calling WASM module from Python using WASMER

 ## Credits